Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 Short answer

-Joint tenancy = equal undivided shares + right of survivorship (default for married couples).
-Tenancy-in-common = defined shares which can be unequal (50/50, 80/20, 99/1) + no survivorship.
-The 99/1 ratio is legal when used to restructure existing joint ownership (decoupling).
-The 99-1 abuse pattern IRAS aggressively audits is the fresh-purchase two-stage transaction: sole buyer signs OTP at first-timer rates, then transfers 1% to a related party who already owns property — bypassing ABSD that a direct joint purchase would trigger.
-IRAS clawback = original ABSD + 50% surcharge, no statutory time limit on audits.
+Joint tenancy means equal undivided shares plus the right of survivorship, and it's the default for married couples.
+Tenancy-in-common means defined shares that can be unequal (50/50, 80/20, 99/1), with no survivorship.
+A 99/1 ratio is legal when you use it to restructure existing joint ownership (decoupling).
+What IRAS audits hard is the fresh-purchase two-stage version: a sole buyer signs the OTP at first-timer rates, then transfers 1% to a related party who already owns property, dodging the ABSD a direct joint purchase would trigger.
+The clawback is the original ABSD plus a 50% surcharge, and there's no statutory time limit on those audits.

 In this article